-In 2013 a dedicated programme was designed for the identification, engagement and development of SES's potential employees.
+In 2013 a dedicated programme was designed for the identification, engagement and development of our high potential employees

 In order to support the company's organisational realignment, SES launched the 'MOMENTUM' employee development programme in 2011 which is offered to all employees in the organisation.
 The first module, on organisational change, was delivered to all employees in 2011 and early 2012.
-The second module, dedicated to SES strategy, included an interactive business simulation and has been rolled out across the organisation during 2013.
-The third module, scheduled for 2014, will engage employees on how SES interacts with our customers and other strategic stakeholders.
+The second module dedicated to SES strategy included an interactive business simulation and has been rolled out across the organisation during 2013.
+The third module, scheduled for 2014, will engage employees on how we interact with our customers and other strategic stakeholders.

-SES regularly offers key employees international assignments through a 'Development Programme' which boosts crossfunctional and cross-continental talent and knowledge exchange.
-In 2013, three new graduates joined SES's two-year Associate Programme consisting of four six-month crossfunctional assignments.
+SES regularly offers key employees international assignments through a 'Development Programme' which boosts cross-functional and cross-continental talent and knowledge exchange.
+In 2013, three new graduates joined our two-year 'SES Associate Programme' consisting of four six-month cross-functional assignments